 A medical diagnosis or a disability does not necessarily imply special educational needs; however, medical conditions may have a significant impact on a student's experiences and the way they function in college.
 The impact may be direct, in that the condition may affect cognitive or physical abilities, behaviour or emotional states.
 The impact may also be indirect, perhaps disrupting access to education through unwanted effects of treatments or through the psychological effects that serious or chronic illness or disability can have on a student and their family.
-Examples of such conditions include: eating disorders, anxiety disorders, attention deficit disorders, recent or long-standing injuries, visual or hearing impairment, or any other condition that may cause a student to be disadvantaged.
+Examples of such conditions include eating disorders, anxiety disorders, attention deficit disorders, recent or long-standing injuries, visual or hearing impairment, or any other condition that may cause a student to be disadvantaged.

-Students with disabilities or other medical conditions may choose to have their own SEN/D student profile created in conjunction with the Head of Academic Support, the Learning Support Tutor and/or their Director of Studies.
+Students with disabilities or other medical conditions may choose to have their own SEN/D student profile created in conjunction with the Head of Learning Support and the Personal Tutor.
 The plan will include information on how the disability or illness is affecting the student's education, as well as possible goals and support strategies.
 In this case, teaching and learning strategies, exam access arrangements and individual support will be put in place in similar fashion to all students with identified learning needs, as outlined below.

-In some cases, accessibility will be an issue and details about this can be found in the college's three-year accessibility plan.
+In some cases, accessibility will be an issue and details about this can be found in the college's accessibility plan.